Snake River Valley Wine Tasting 2026: 10 Best Wineries to Visit

 Coastal Wine Trail Credit: @sawtoothwinery

-Sawtooth Winery offers interactive and educational tasting room experiences, providing a relaxed and authentic wine country atmosphere.
-Seating requires reservations and guests can choose between tasting room seating, patio seating, and designated picnic areas.
+Sawtooth is known for award-winning varietals like Syrah, Tempranillo, and Riesling.
+They offer a modern and educational tasting room experience with a relaxed wine country atmosphere.
+Guests can choose between tasting room seating, an expansive patio, and designated picnic areas.
+Reservations are recommended for seated tastings.

 Hours of Operation: